GittieLabs/lovebank-services/README.md

 ```
 npm run serve
 ```
-Then, the links provided in the output to trigger the HTTP functions
+Use the links provided in the output to trigger the HTTP functions

 ## Deploying Cloud Functions
 To be written..